Donate

 Social Media and Mental HealthAre You Addicted to Social Media?

-While many of us enjoy staying connected on social media, excessive use can fuel feelings of addiction, anxiety, depression, isolation, and FOMO.
+While many of us enjoy staying connected on social media, excessive use can fuel feelings of anxiety, depression, and isolation.
 Here’s how to modify your habits and improve your mood.

 How does social media affect mental health?